 1. Automate things

-The easiest and best strategy is to eliminate the work required of the user beyond giving consent, then do it.
+The easiest and best strategy is to eliminate the work required by the user.
+If we can automatically do things with their consent, then we should do it.
 We can use smart defaults, machine learning and tailoring.

 2. Make or change user’s habits

-The last and least is using conscious action.
+The last way to change behaviour is using conscious action.
 If either of the first two strategies are not available, then you must help the user consciously undertake the target action.
 This is the hardest.